 - 4. The EU has agreed on an energy efficiency target of 32.5% by 2030.
 Outside the Union, the UN sustainable development goals seek to double the global rate of improvement in energy efficiency by 2030.
 Given the persistent investment gap in this area described above, the Bank has an important role to play in supporting EU and national policies to stimulate the necessary investment, both within and outside the Union. - 5.
 Energy efficiency concerns all sectors of the economy and hence is relevant across the Bank's activities.
 As set out in more detail in Annex 1, the energy lending policy focuses on investments required to reduce demand for energy in buildings and industry, as well as in the supply of energy.
 To be eligible on energy efficiency grounds, a project needs to demonstrate credible energy savings compared to a baseline. - 6.
 This section sets out three areas on which the Bank will focus in the years ahead: an initiative to increase the renovation rates of buildings; support for high levels of energy performance in new buildings; and the increase of energy efficiency investment by SMEs and industry more broadly.
 There is an urgent need to invest, and financing energy efficiency remains complex.
+The Bank will continue to support energy efficiency through energy performance contracts, which is particularly relevant to public sector programmes.
 To accelerate the uptake of energy efficiency investment, the Bank will finance up to 75% of the eligible portfolio capital cost, both within and outside the Union.